News

 Having an accurate reliable diagnosis is important as it influence on the clinical treatment plan, especially in cases of HSIL – EGI.

-grape bunch shaped look-alikes syncytial-like cell crowded groups of squamous cells with high NCR, anisonucleose, coarse chromatin pattern, even mimicking glandular differentiation as rosette-like structures and micro-acini can be seen.
+Grape bunch shaped look-alikes syncytial-like cell crowded groups of squamous cells with high NCR, anisonucleose, coarse chromatin pattern, even mimicking glandular differentiation as rosette-like structures and micro-acini can be seen.

-naked atypical nuclei - who are often present
+Naked atypical nuclei - who are often present

-isolated HSIL cells showing the basics of the cytological criteria for HSIL lesions: high N:C ratio, uneven distributed coarse chromatin pattern, dense cytoplasm, and irregular membrane.
+Isolated HSIL cells showing the basics of the cytological criteria for HSIL lesions: high N:C ratio, uneven distributed coarse chromatin pattern, dense cytoplasm, and irregular membrane.

 Suboptimal performed samples, containing just a few abnormal cells, can lead to miss diagnosing.